VMware brings on Brad Anderson as VP of ANZ

 “Brad has a proven ability to help customers of all sizes, across all industries accelerate their innovation agenda and navigate their journey to the cloud,” says VMware senior vice president and general manager for Asia-Pacific and Japan Duncan Hewett.

-Anderson’s appointment follows on the heels of another high-profile hiring for the company: Alister Dias was made vice president of software-defined data centre for VMware Asia Pacific and Japan recently.
+Anderson's appointment follows on the heels of another high-profile hiring for the company: Alister Dias was made vice president of software-defined data center for VMware Asia Pacific and Japan recently.

 Alister's new role will see him will work closely with customers across the region to help modernise their digital strategies and transform their businesses.

-“After four years of outstanding leadership in Australia and New Zealand, Alister was the perfect fit to take on this new challenge and grow our regional software-defined data centre business,” says Hewitt.
+“After four years of outstanding leadership in Australia and New Zealand, Alister was the perfect fit to take on this new challenge and grow our regional software-defined data center business,” says Hewitt.